 CAR CHANGED LANES INTO MOTORCYCLE – MN INJURY ATTORNEYS

 A top motorcycle accident lawyer in our office recently settled a case where the driver of a minivan changed lanes without looking first.
-As minivan changed lanes, the car hit the motorcycle and the rider was injured in the crash.
+As the minivan changed lanes, it hit the motorcycle and the rider was injured in the crash.
 The accident occurred at about 12:30 p.m. on a clear summer day.
 Our client was riding his motorcycle from home to the beach on his day off.
+This case is like many motorcycle accident cases in Minnesota.

 Both vehicles were traveling at about 45 miles per hour headed north on Highway 101 in Chanhassen Minnesota.
 Our client was on his motorcycle in the left turn lane preparing to turn left at Lake Susan Drive.
 The other driver was in the right lane a few feet ahead him when she decided to move into the left lane as well.